Skip to Content

 Memberships

-• Member of the Board of Trustees and Chair of the Professional Advisors Committee of the DuPage Foundation
+• Former Member of the Board of Trustees (2016 through 2023) and the Executive Committee (2019 through 2021) and former and current member of various committees for the DuPage Foundation

 • Former member of the Board of Directors (2012 through 2015) for the Suburban Chicago Planned Giving Council